cod3mas0n/Documents/posts/runcmd-package-cloud-init.md

 id: 3090956
 date: '2025-12-08T00:45:58Z'
 ---
+During boot, cloud-init identifies the cloud it is running on and initializes the system accordingly.
+Cloud instances will automatically be provisioned during first boot with networking, storage, SSH keys, packages and various other system aspects already configured.

+running Cloud-Init is the job of the `cloud-init-local`, `cloud-init`, `cloud-config` and `cloud-final` init scripts in `/etc/init.d`.
+Cloud-Init can be configured to carry out a wide range of tasks such as adding `yum` or `apt` repositories, writing files, creating users and groups, and bootstrapping configuration management.

 How is it possible to run a command via `runcmd` before installing its related package via `packages` in Cloud-Init?
 Which one runs first ?